 Why warehouse solar concentrates here

 The Golden Triangle is the highest-priority warehouse solar market in the UK.
 Three economic factors compound: (1) building scale — most Golden Triangle DCs are 200,000–800,000 sqft modern clear-span structures with PV-ready roofs; (2) customer pressure — these are the buildings serving the FTSE 100 retail estate where Scope 3 mandates flow through fastest; and (3) DNO infrastructure — Western Power Distribution (covering most of the Triangle) has stronger grid capacity than UK Power Networks or SSEN regions, with G99 connection timescales of 6–12 months on most parts of the network.
-We have completed 25+ Golden Triangle installs since 2020, including portfolio rollouts across 3PL operator estates spanning Magna Park, DIRFT, East Midlands Gateway, and Coventry distribution belt.
+Portfolio rollouts across 3PL operator estates spanning Magna Park, DIRFT, East Midlands Gateway, and the Coventry distribution belt are an established model here.

 Market context